Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 • "Do we have enough backup capacity?"

-• "Which business processes generate our revenue and can never fail?"
+• "Which business processes generate our revenue and must never fail?"

-• "Can we continue to operate at 70% capacity while solving issues?"
+• "Can we continue operating at 70% capacity while we resolve issues?"

-• "Who decides in a crisis – and is this person reachable?"
+• "Who makes decisions in a crisis—and is that person reachable?"

-This is the difference between disaster recovery and resilience engineering.
+That is the difference between Disaster Recovery and Resilience Engineering.

 What you can do differently tomorrow